csells/flutter_deep_linking/README.md

 To take advantage of this code, I recommend coping `routers.dart` into your project, tailoring it to fit your routable pages and then setting the `MaterialApp onGenerateRoute` property to `Router.onGenerateRoute`.

 Enjoy.

+## Repository Pattern
+P.S.
+Check out the 'repository' branch for a refactor based on [the repository pattern](https://deviq.com/repository-pattern/).